 Besides the matrix, fibers interact with other fibers.
 These interactions induce lubrication, friction and normal forces in the fibers.
-Hence, these forces are approximated as function of matrix viscosity, fiber orientation, geometry and volume fraction, as described in Section 3.4.2 and [106-110].
+Hence, these forces are

 To keep the numerical effort in an acceptable range to perform a macroscopic process simulation of a whole part, the fiber orientation is described with state-of-the-art models and orientation tensors, described in Section 2.2.3.
 Hence, for the hydrodynamic forces on fibers, only the portion in fiber direction is considered, leading to buckling and breaking.
-The non-fiber-direction component of the forces leads to reorientation and would therefore be an overshoot, because the orientation is calculated separately.
+The non-fiber-direction component of the forces leads to re-orientation and would therefore be an overshoot, because the orientation is calculated separately.